40 Wall Street: 1946 plane crash

-On the evening of May 20, 1946, a United States Army Air Forces Beechcraft C-45F Expediter airplane crashed into 40 Wall Street's northern facade.
+On the evening of May 20, 1946, a Beechcraft C-45F Expediter airplane belonging to the United States Army Air Forces crashed into 40 Wall Street's northern facade.
 The twin-engine plane was heading for Newark Airport on a flight originating at Lake Charles Army Air Field in Louisiana.
 It struck the 58th floor of the building at about 8:10 pm, creating a 20 × 10 ft hole in the masonry.
-The crash killed all five aboard the plane, including a WAC officer, though no one in the building or on the ground was hurt.
-The fuselage and the wing of the splintered plane fell and caught onto the 12th-story setback, while parts of the aircraft and pieces of brick and mortar from the building fell into the street below.
+The crash killed all five aboard the plane, including a Women's Army Corps officer, though no one in the building or on the ground was hurt.
+The fuselage and the wing of the splintered plane fell onto the 12th-story setback, while parts of the aircraft and pieces of brick and mortar from the building fell into the street below.
 Fog and low visibility were identified as the main causes of the crash, since LaGuardia Field had reported a heavy fog that reduced the ceiling to 500 ft, obscuring the view of the ground for the pilot at the building's 58th story.

 The month after the crash, the owners of 40 Wall Street filed a building application with the Department of Buildings to fix the hole in the facade.
 This crash was the second in New York City in less than a year; an Army B-25 bomber struck the 78th floor of the Empire State Building in July 1945, also caused by fog and poor visibility.
 The incident prompted the Army, in June 1946, to ban planes from landing in New York City during heavy fog.
-The 1946 accident was the last time an airplane accidentally crashed into a building in New York City until a 2006 plane crash on Manhattan's Upper East Side.
+It was the last time a plane crashed into a building in New York City in the 20th century.